 Strength and beauty are characteristics not often found together and Fuchsia ‘Army Nurse’ has both.
 It is interesting that when you combine the robust carmine pink of the sepals with the deep purple of the petals, you come very close to AMEDD maroon.
 The strength of this lovely plant ensures its continued demand by gardeners around the world, especially in Great Britain and along the American Pacific coast where the climate is ideal for growing them.
 Though we will never know if there was a specific Army nurse who inspired the Hodges to name this plant, Army nurses past, present and future are honored and humbled to have such a beautiful and strong plant named for them.

 |ANCA offers for sale a collection of prints and notecards featuring a beautiful rendering of Fuchsia ‘Army Nurse’ by COL Malone, who is a botanical artist as well as a historian.

-See the Fuchsia 'Army Nurse' Art Collection page for descriptions and the order form for our current holiday special offers available through 10 December.
+See the Fuchsia 'Army Nurse' Art Collection page for descriptions and the order form.